 Stalking isn’t easy to talk about.
 It is sometimes considered shameful or swept under the rug, and some people may think that it certainly couldn’t happen in OUR community.
 But unfortunately, it happens in every community.

-In fact, 1 in 6 women and 1 in 19 men have been stalked during their lifetime.
+In fact, nearly 1 in 3 women and 1 in 6 men have experienced stalking at some point in their lifetime.
 New research shows that stalking is more dangerous than we used to think, and can even be a precursor to serious injury.

 Faith leaders and faith communities can learn more about stalking and how it may be affecting those you care about.
 We hope you will check out our stalking resource (to the right) created especially for the faith community.
 And for more information about stalking, please visit the Stalking, Prevention, & Resource Center (SPARC) at www.stalkingawareness.org.